5 Budgeting Hacks For Single Moms

 If you own a car, you’re in luck because ride-sharing app can help you earn money during your free time, or even during your morning and afternoon drive to and from work!

-On the average, Uber drivers in Manila earns about ₱80 to ₱100 per trip.
 The more you drive, the more you’ll earn.
-However, since you’re a single mom and you have more things on your plate, perhaps an Uber or Grab stint is only best during your transit to and from work.
+However, since you’re a single mom and you have more things on your plate, perhaps this side hustle is only best during your transit to and from work.

 There are some jobs that you can do after your 9-5 shift or during your days off.
-You don’t really need to exert a lot of effort making your schedule work, because there are online jobs that could easily adjust to your day to day schedule.
+As they are online jobs, you can still adjust the timing to fit your day to day schedule.

+Freelance writer.
 If you’re bestowed with writing prowess, you’ll easily find income opportunities online as more businesses in the country and off shore take their businesses to the internet.

-The job of freelance writers is simple: They just write contents for websites.
-This job will pay about ₱500 to ₱1,500 per article.
+Virtual assistance (VA).
 This type of online job is quite broad as it covers a lot of scope – from actual office jobs to e-commerce, as long as they can be done through the computer.
 Depending on your skillset, find one that will suit your expertise.
-The most common venue where you could find VA jobs online are Upwork and Onlinejobs.ph.

 5) Plan with your kids